-The Russell Sage Foundation currently provides support to scholars at other institutions to pursue research projects that advance the Foundation’s objectives in five main research areas: the Future of Work, Immigration, Cultural Contact, Social Inequality, and Behavioral Economics.
+The Russell Sage Foundation currently provides support to scholars at other institutions to pursue research projects that advance the Foundation’s objectives in five main research areas: Social Inequality, Behavioral Economics, Future of Work, Immigration, and Cultural Contact.
 In addition to the activities sponsored under our main programs, the Foundation also supports a range of special initiatives focused on other issues of current importance.
 For more detailed information on each of these programs, please choose your area of interest below.

 In 1992, Russell Sage Foundation was invited by the Andrew W. Mellon Foundation to help develop an initiative aimed at strengthening educational research to improve literacy levels in the United States.
 The program focused on applying findings from basic cognitive science to educational practice that would foster the ability of students, especially those from disadvantaged backgrounds, to read, write, and reason effectively.
 As the program developed, it moved away from support of basic cognitive research toward projects aimed at understanding how to disseminate innovations that promote active literacy and sustain educational change.
 Guiding the process were several research teams that combined educational innovators with specialists in evaluation, experts in teacher training, and social scientists who study the diffusion of innovation.
 The program eventually supported four major projects, all of which were concluded by 2001.
-For a discussion of the impetus behind the Literacy initiative, please visit the Mellon Foundation website at http://www.mellon.org/news_publications/annual-reports-essays/presidents....
-To download an assessment of the educational innovations developed by the project, follow the link below.
+For a discussion of the impetus behind the Literacy initiative, please visit the Mellon Foundation website.

 The Multi-City Study of Urban Inequality, RSF's largest single effort in the 1990s, was aimed at finding out why high rates of joblessness have persisted among minorities living in America's central cities.
 Despite a robust U. S. economy, millions of low-skill, inner-city workers remain unemployed or stuck in low-paying, dead-end jobs.
 One explanation is that the economic restructuring of recent decades has increased the educational and skill requirements for most jobs and that most inner-city workers do not have the training and experience to qualify for these jobs.
 Many jobs, moreover, have moved from cities to the suburbs, stranding inner-city workers.
 The Multi-City Study found that these two factors, which researchers refer to as skill and spatial mismatches, tell only part of the story: persistent racial barriers, especially employer bias against hiring racial minorities, constitute an even more significant challenge to the job prospects of inner-city workers.